wp-plugins/easy-pinterest/readme.txt

 At the moment, it fetches once per day.

+This plugin is maintained by Christopher Ross, http://thisismyurl.com or you can find him on Twitter at http://twitter.com/thisismyurl/

 == Installation ==

 To install the plugin, please upload the folder to your plugins folder and active the plugin.